octachrome/treason/db/DATABASE.md

           "influence": [
             {
-              "revealed": false,    // initially false; true once the role has been revealed to the other players "role": "ambassador"  // can be "duke", "captain", "assassin", "contessa", "ambassador", or "inquisitor" },
+              "revealed": false,    // initially false; true once the role has been revealed to the other players "role": "embaixador"  // can be "duque", "capitão", "assassino", "condessa", "embaixador", or "inquisidor" },
             {
               "revealed": false,
-              "role": "assassin"
+              "role": "assassino"
             }
           ]
         },